-Taylor Swift And Death From Above… In That Order: This Week In Music
+Taylor Swift And Death From Above . . .
+In That Order: This Week In Music

-We are back for another week in some sweet tunage.
+We are back for another week in some sweet tuneage.
 We have narrowed it down to eight new songs for your playlists and speakers.
 Speaking of speakers, ICYMI: Apple announced the HomePod on Tuesday.
-We’ll keep things short so you can get back to saying “Okay Google, tell Alexa to Ask Siri ‘Shazam this for me.'”
+We’ll keep things short so you can get back to saying “Okay, Google, tell Alexa to Ask Siri ‘Shazam this for me.'”

 Track 1.
 Mura Masa & Desiigner – “All Around the World”